OtbDotNet/Katas/README.md

 Currently we use two Katas.
 We use the [FizzBuzz Kata](/FizzBuzz/readme.md) with people who we feel to be still developing their skills as software engineers.
 For more advanced software engineers we use the [Checkout kata](checkout.md).

-In all cases the aim of the kata is to help us understand a number of things:
+In all cases you will be completeing the Kata with (a) member(s) the team, and the aim of the kata is to help us understand a number of things:

 * What actually is your level of skill? (it turns out CVs give us a rough pointer, but not a full picture)
+* What is your experience level with TDD?
 * How do you work with other people?
-* What is your experience level with TDD?
+* How do you approach solving a problem?

 ![Shine](shine.jpg)